 Mayapple is a common spring perennial wildflower that makes its biggest impression with its leaves, which resemble umbrellas arising from a single stalk.
-It often grows in colonies.
+It often grows in colonies from creeping, branching underground rhizomes.

-On mayapples, only a single flower develops, and only on plants having 2 leaves.
+Only a single flower develops per plant, and only on plants having 2 leaves.
 The flower arises from the axil of the 2 leaf stems; it is white, with 6–9 waxy, spreading petals and a green, clublike pistil; flowers can be 3 inches across.
 A rare pink-flowering form exists.
-Blooms March–May.

-The leaves are large, to 1 foot wide, with many deep notches to near the middle of the leaf, the segments with coarse teeth, arising from a smooth stem to 1½ feet tall.
+The leaves are large, to 1 foot wide, palmately lobed with many deep notches to near the middle of the leaf, the lobes with coarse teeth, arising from a smooth stem to 1½ feet tall.

 Height: 1 to 1½ feet.